cwang225/CG3GPMAC/README.md

 In addition, the battle can now be won or lost.
 The player wins a level when all of the enemy units are KOd, and loses the battle when all friendly units are KOd. <img width="406" height="226" alt="image" src="https://github.com/user-attachments/assets/bcf7d3a7-7004-4376-8da4-78503b3fc829" />

 Finally, some placeholder Enemy AI was put in.
-The Enemies will simply try to move towards the closest foe and then attack if there is a foe in range.
+The Enemies will simply move to a random tile in range and then attack if there is a foe in range.

 ### Dialogue (Alex)
 I added dialogue popups which can be triggered by other game elements.
 Right now the dialogue is stored in a list of sequences of headshots and text directly in the C# source, and displays via the UI.
 The dialogue dialog has a "next" button which can be used to advance the dialogue and when it's clicked a final time it closes the dialog.